ivan-gramatikov/Shazem/README.md

 What you may want to do is to copy this and put it in the folder where you cloned/downloaded my python script and run it.
 It will put the songs in a list.
 You can use it to automate further...
-For copyright concerns, I have decided to only hint a possible usage but not implement it fully, it is up to you to figure out how to go on from there.. with a list of songs..
+Due to possible copyright issues, I have decided to only hint a possible usage but not implement it fully, it is up to you to figure out how to go on from there.. with a list of songs..